th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 ![](/img/boxes/exactpro/check1/fgr3.png "Figure 3.
 Definitions for CheckPointRequest and CheckpointResponse illustrating other connected definitions")

 <center>
 Figure 3.
-Definitions for CheckPointRequest and CheckpointResponse illustrating other connected definitions.
+Definitions for `CheckpointRequest` and `CheckpointResponse` illustrating other connected definitions.
 </center>

 A queue contains messages of the same direction and session alias.
 The messages in a queue are arranged in the order received.
 Each queue is stored in a cache and there are two caches for each session alias (one for each direction).
 Size of each cache is determined by the check1’s  `message-cache-size`.
 Users can edit this property in check1’s custom configuration.